openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 )
 ```

+We will also need to be able to support instantiating the cpu partitioning files at
+bootstrap.
+Currently, NTO has support to render most of the configurations for a given
+`PerformanceProfile`, what we are missing is that this is not being called in
+the installer yet.
+We will add the NTO render command as part of the installer
+bootstrap flow to generate the default configs.

-### Machine Config Operator
+### Node Tuning Operator

 Once we have a global flag, and a way to set it at install time, we'll need to
 apply the needed configurations at install time during bootstrap.
 We will add
-this ability to MCO to generate and maintain the needed configurations before
+this ability to NTO to generate the needed configurations before
 `kubelet` and the `api-server` stands up.

-We will add to the `kubelet` controller the ability to watch the
+We will add to the `render` command the ability to ingest the `Infrastructure`
-`Infrastructure` resource and if CPU Partitioning is set to `AllNodes` we will
+resource and if CPU Partitioning is set to `AllNodes` we will generate the
-generate the bootstrap and the controller will maintain the MCs from that point
-on.
-Things to note, this feature is explicitly designed to not be turned off, as
+bootstrap configurations.
+Things to note, this feature is explicitly designed to
-such once set we will not remove the MCs.
+not be turned off.

 We will need to support upgrades for Single Node since this feature already
 exists for them but this implementation differs slightly.
 To avoid needless